 Bringing volunteers and teachers together

-Langham and Smith have taken their collaborative vision one step further by creating three communities built on Community Cloud with support from developers at a Salesforce partner organisation.
+Langham and Smith have taken their collaborative vision one step further by creating three communities built on Experience Cloud for Nonprofits with support from developers at a Salesforce partner organisation.
 “We can support teachers, recruit new governors for schools and colleges, and connect with our volunteers more easily,” said Langham.
 “It’s a real game-changer.

 More than 45,000 users are able to take advantage of the communities, which are integrated with Education and Employers’ website.
 The volunteer and teacher communities feature a unique mapping capability supported by Ordnance Survey that brings together the right people in the right location.
 “Each volunteer has a profile showing their credentials, and can be invited to do a classroom talk, or attend an event,” said Smith.
 “In the past, matching volunteers to opportunities was complex, but the Salesforce community looks great and is easy to use.